Kutta

 Kutta is a small village in Ponnampet taluk of Kodagu, in Karnataka state of India.
+Location code number of Kutta is 618078.

 Location

 Kutta is the southern tip of Kodagu district.
-It is located at a distance of 86 kms from district headquarters, Madikeri and 32 kms from taluk headquarters, Ponnampet on SH-89 and 260 kms from state capital, Bengaluru.
+It is located at a distance of 86 km from district headquarters, Madikeri and 32 km from taluk headquarters, Ponnampet on SH-89 and 260 km from state capital, Bengaluru.

 Geography

 Kutta is situated at an elevation of 914 m above MSL.
 The village is bounded by Coffee plantation and Paddy fields to the north, Brahmagiri Mountain Range to the west, Nagarahole to the east and Tholpetty wildlife Sanctuary of Wayanad district to the south.
 It experiences an annual rainfall of about 2000 mm.
 Kutta is situated on SH-89 of Karnataka and no major state highway of Kerala is connected to Kutta.
-Mananthavady (28 kms) and Kalpetta (52 kms) are the two major towns of Kerala, near to Kutta.
+Mananthavady (28 km) and Kalpetta (52 km) are the two major towns of Kerala, near to Kutta.

 National Park and Safari

-Kutta (Nanchhi Gate) is one of the three entry points to Nagarhole National Park, the other two being Veeranahosalli Gate and Karmadu Gate(Balele-Mysore Road),the latter does not host safari.
+Kutta (Nanchhi Gate) is one of the three entry points to Nagarhole National Park, the other two being Veeranahosalli Gate and Karmadu Gate (Balele-Mysore Road), the latter does not host safari.
 The Tholpetty wildlife Sanctuary of Kerala, lies south of Kutta village.